A popular houseplant, Zamia furfuracea is a plant native to Veracruz State in Mexico.

 - Feed the plant at the beginning of spring and autumn.

-You may choose to mix equal parts of peat moss and sharp sand or stick with a good, well-draining potting soil for indoor use.
+Choose to mix with equal parts of peat moss and sharp sand or stick with a good, well-draining potting mix for indoor use.

-Potted palms will need to be transplanted to a new pot when the plant begins looking crowded, or the soil has been exhausted.
+Potted palms must be transplanted to a new pot when the plant begins looking crowded, or the soil has been exhausted.

 Remove the soil from the plant and lift it out of the pot.